-These steps include the implementation of the M&G's Brexit plan, designed in 2016, which involved the establishment of a Luxembourg based super management Company and MiFID distribution firm.
+These steps include the implementation of M&G's Brexit plan, designed in 2016, which involved the establishment of a Luxembourg based super management Company and MiFID distribution firm.
 Both are now fully licensed and operational, distributing traditional and alternative funds, products and services across our network of European offices, and internationally.
 Today, M&G has more than 35 people based in Luxembourg, including team members from Risk, Legal and Compliance, Operations and Distribution.

 The related M&G fund migration programme is also complete.
-As part of this programme the Company transferred the management of a number of AIF's with assets under management of £20.2 billion to M&G Luxembourg S.A.
+Through this, the Company successfully transferred £36 billion of assets under management to the Company's expanded SICAV platform in Luxembourg.